booperlv/nvim-gomove/PLAN.md

 - [x] utils.lua (ContainsFold, GoTo, Range and such things)
-- [ ] fold.lua (give a vertical "distance, starting, end" to report a position past folds) *TODO*: edge cases: fold on top and moving above it, past file *TODO*: add behavior to actually "move along" instead of "move past all" folds when the selection is an actual fold
+- [ ] fold.lua (give a vertical "distance, starting, end" to report a position past folds) *TODO*: add behavior to actually "move along" instead of "move past all" folds when the selection is an actual fold